Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Essentially, ERC-1155 makes it possible to create tokens that represent unique assets, such as in-game items or collectibles, while still allowing them to be traded and exchanged.

-To illustrate this, let's take an example of an in-game item that is a sword.
+To illustrate semi-fungible tokens (SFTs), let's take an example of an in-game item that is a sword used for attacking.

 Say the sword that has a certain level of durability, where the durability can decrease as the sword is used.
 In this case, the SFT can be partially interchangeable with other swords that have the same durability level.